kartoza/docker-geoserver/README.md

 ### Upgrading image to use a specific version
 During initialization the image will run a script that updates the passwords.
-This is recommended to change passwords the first time that GeoServer runs but on subsequent upgrades a use should use the environment variable
+This is recommended to change passwords the first time that GeoServer runs but on subsequent upgrades a user should use the environment variable

 `EXISTING_DATA_DIR=true`